DVSSP encourages fathers to take pledge to end domestic violence

-Domestic Violence of Southwestern PA – which serves Greene, Fayette and Washington counties – is encouraging fathers to take a pledge to end domestic violence.
+Domestic Violence of Southwestern PA – which serves Fayette, Greene and Washington counties – is encouraging fathers to take a pledge to end domestic violence.

 In a release issued recently by DVSSP, representatives said it is up to everyone, including fathers, to end domestic violence and sexual assault.